 How Social Media Promote Food Safety

 Digital platforms have transformed how we access and share information, and food safety is no exception.
-With real-time updates, anecdotes, and engaging discussions at their fingertips, individuals are increasingly turning to social media for guidance on safe food handling practices.
+With real-time , personal anecdotes, and engaging discussions at their fingertips, individuals are increasingly turning to social media for guidance on safe food handling practices.
 The widespread adoption of these platforms is evident in a 2021 USDA survey, which revealed that 82% of state food safety agencies utilize social media for both general and recall announcements (Figure 1) [8].

 social media